Russian court sentences US reporter to 16 years in prison – DW – 07/19/2024

 What were the charges?

-Russian prosecutors say they have proof that Gershkovich gathered "secret information" for the US Central Intelligence Agency (CIA).
+Russian prosecutors claimed they had proof that Gershkovich gathered "secret information" for the US Central Intelligence Agency (CIA).

-He is accused of gathering information on the Uralvagonzavod defense equipment factory in Nizhny Tagil, a plant that makes and repairs tanks and other military equipment that lies to the north of Yekaterinburg.
+He was accused of gathering information on the Uralvagonzavod defense equipment factory in Nizhny Tagil, a plant that makes and repairs tanks and other military equipment that lies to the north of Yekaterinburg.

 Dismissed as a 'sham trial'

-"Evan's wrongful detention has been an outrage since his unjust arrest 477 days ago, and it must end now," the Wall Street Journal said Thursday.
+On Thursday, ahead of the conviction, the Wall Street Journal condemned "Evan's wrongful detention," calling it an "outrage since his unjust arrest 477 days ago, and it must end now."

 "Even as Russia orchestrates its shameful sham trial, we continue to do everything we can to push for Evan's immediate release and to state unequivocally: Evan was doing his job as a journalist, and journalism is not a crime.
-Bring him home now."
+Bring him home now," the paper said.

 The US State Department says Gershkovich was "wrongfully detained," and that it is assertively seeking his release.